gentile-lab/gentile-lab.github.io/research/index.md

 <div class="col-md-9 order-md-1">

 We are also interested in understanding and overcoming drug resistance in cancer and bacterial infections.
 To this end, we apply computational methods to design small molecules that either disrupt key resistance mechanisms, including [inhibitors of DNA damage response pathways](https://www.sciencedirect.com/science/article/abs/pii/S0304419X25001507) that limit the efficacy of chemotherapy in cancer, or probe novel mechanisms that are less susceptible to resistance.
-Beyond small molecules, we are also interested in improving the design of complex biologics such as antibody–drug conjugates (ADCs), using machine learning to guide optimization across biological space.
+Beyond small molecules, we are also interested in improving the design of complex biologics such as antibody–drug conjugates (ADCs), using machine learning to guide discovery and optimization across biological space.
 </div>

 <div class="col-md-3 order-md-2 align-self-center">